 How can the Canadian Ombudsperson for Responsible Enterprise (CORE) be transformed into an independent office with the power to investigate?

-The Canadian Ombudsperson for Responsible Enterprise (CORE) can’t be transformed into an independent office, nor given the investigatory powers it needs, without the passing of a new law or a new order in council (OIC) under the Inquiries Act (along with a companion order in council under the Financial Administration Act).
+The Canadian Ombudsperson for Responsible Enterprise (CORE) can be transformed into an independent office, and given the investigatory powers it needs, by passing a new law or through a new order in council under the Inquiries Act (along with a companion order in council under the Financial Administration Act).

 The CNCA has developed model legislation (2016) and a model order in council (2019) showing exactly how to create an ombudsperson office to effectively address human rights abuses by Canadian multinational business.